Integrated Nutrition Programme

 The INP also contributes to the institutional care of clients through food service systems for the provision of balanced nutrition.

-If you are a first time visitor to a health facility, you will be asked to
+If you're a first time visitor to a health facility, you'll be asked to

 These facility categories: